 The STOP mode is released by the following STOP mode release signals.
-It is also released by a reset by the RESET pin, a power-on reset and a reset by the voltage detection circuits.
+It is also released by a reset by the $\overline{\text{RESET}}$ pin, a power-on reset and a reset by the voltage detection circuits.
 When a reset is released, the warm-up starts.
-After the warm-up is completed, the NORMAL1 mode becomes active.
+After the warm-up operation, the NORMAL1 mode becomes active.

-- 1. Release by the STOP pin
+1. Release by the STOP pin

-- 2. Release by key-on wakeup

-- 3. Release by the voltage detection circuits
+- 2. Release by key-on wakeup - 3.
+Release by the voltage detection circuits